 My sister in Australia was diagnosed with acute leukemia in August 2012.
 She start chemotherapy the day after diagnoses, with no time to prepare.
-Her hair all fell out right after the first 5-day cycle of chemo – much sooner than she had expected and on top of everything else she was dealing with.
+Her hair all fell out right after the first 5-day cycle of chemo.
+This was much sooner than she had expected and additional stress on top of everything else she was dealing with.
 She sent me a photo of herself with a scarf wrapped around her head, looking so sad.

-I decided to fly out to be with her for the second course of chemo and began looking for some headwear to take along.
+I decided to fly out to be with her for the second course of chemo and began looking for some head wear to take along.
 I couldn’t find anything suitable in South Africa but was amazed at the number of international products I found, and at how beautiful these hats were.
-My sister was very grateful for these hats because they gave her back her dignity and allowed her to face her family and friends again with confidence.
+My sister was very grateful for these hats because they gave her back her dignity.
+Having soft feminine head wear allowed her to face her family and friends again with confidence.

 After that visit I began thinking about all the women in South Africa who are affected by cancer and chemo-induced hair loss and what a struggle it must be to find suitable, comfortable headwear while you are feeling sick and emotionally and physically drained.
 I wanted to get involved and make a difference to these women and I started Compassionhat.